LinkedInLearning/learning-bash-scripting-3212393/Snippets.md

 #!/usr/bin/env bash

 echo "Which animal"
-select animal in "cat" "dog" "bird" "fish" do
+select animal in "bird" "dog" "bird" "fish" do
     echo "You selected $animal!"
     break